-Relevant local authorities should prioritise preparation of the LIR irrespective of whether the local authority considers the development would have a positive or negative impact on their area.
-The local authority will be able to submit a separate written representation if it wishes to express a particular view on whether the application should be granted.
+Preparation of the LIR should be prioritised, irrespective of whether the local authority considers that the development would have a positive or negative impact on the area.
+WODC will be able to submit a separate written representation if it wishes to express a particular view on whether the application should be granted.

 The Botley West proposal includes solar farm sites in Cherwell, Vale of White Horse and West Oxfordshire.
-West Oxfordshire District Council will work closely with the other affected Councils in Oxfordshire to share information and coordinate the preparation of Local Impact Reports.
+West Oxfordshire District Council will work closely with the other affected Councils in Oxfordshire, to share information and coordinate the preparation of Local Impact Reports.